Olamidun/airtime_sender/sender/index.md

 I am going to start by setting up a django project.
 I am going to run the following commands to create a django project.

 - Run `python -m venv ussd_tut` and `.\ussd_tut\scripts\activate` to create and activate virtual environment respectively - where ussd_tut is the name of my virtual environment.
-For linux, `source ussd_tut/bin/activate` will activate the virtual environment
+For linux, `source ussd_tut/bin/activate` will activate the virtual environment.
+- run `pip install django` to install Django.
 - In the same folder where I created virtual environment, I will run `django-admin startproject ussd_project` to create a django project.
 - After that, I will run `django-admin startapp ussd_app` to create a django app.